-With operations across hundreds of communities all over the world, we have a unique opportunity to engage and find ways to make life easier for our customers and neighbours.
+With operations across hundreds of communities all over the world, we have a unique opportunity to engage and find ways to make life easier for our customers and neighbours and to ensure they are meaningfully included in the projects that may affect them.

 We focus on creating partnerships that contribute to sustainable economic and social development, and are continually exploring new models of collaboration with our Indigenous and community partners.

-- Engagement – enhancing ATCO’s engagement strategies and community development
+- Meaningful Engagement: enhancing ATCO’s engagement strategies and community development

-- Economic Participation & Development – creating equity sharing opportunities to Indigenous communities
+- Economic Participation: creating equity sharing opportunities to Indigenous communities

 We commit to: